 Larry Weyhand is the artist behind this exhibit

-It’s not the first time art and bathrooms run into each other.
-This time a new exhibit at the Newfoundland and Labrador Craft Council has involved bathrooms and wool.
+It’s not the first time art and bathrooms have crossed paths.
+This time, a new exhibit at the Newfoundland and Labrador Craft Council involves bathrooms and wool.

 Larry Weyand, the artist behind this project, called the exhibit All the Baths I Bathed In which consists of two full-sized bathrooms made exclusively of wool.
-Weyand says he wanted to explore the temporary environment of the bathroom while also creating something fun and fluffy.
+Weyand says he wanted to explore the bathroom’s temporary environment while creating something fun and fluffy.

 “The walls.
 The bathtub.
 The toothbrushes.
 The toilet.
 The toilet seat.
 The flusher.
 Everything inside is rug-hooked”, says Weyand.